ParisaMohammadi9094/ArmBandit-Deep-QLearning/README.md

+Multi-Armed Bandit using Deep Q-Network (DQN)

+This repository contains an implementation of the Multi-Armed Bandit problem using a Deep Q-Network (DQN) in PyTorch.
+The goal is to demonstrate how reinforcement learning can be applied to solve the Multi-Armed Bandit problem and compare the performance with a random agent.

+Table of Contents

+Introduction
+Setup
+Usage
+Results
+Contributing
+License
 Introduction

 The Multi-Armed Bandit problem is a classic example in reinforcement learning.
 The agent has to choose between multiple actions (or bandits), each providing a random reward from a probability distribution specific to that action.
 The objective is to maximize the total reward over a series of actions.

 This project implements a solution using Deep Q-Networks (DQN) and compares it with a baseline random agent.

 Setup

 To run this project, you'll need Python 3.7 or higher and the following dependencies:

 NumPy